Chatswood West

 Chatswood West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified zero projects that could impact this area.
-Notable projects include Sydney Metro City & Southwest Extension, North Sydney to Northern Beaches Capacity Improvements, 101 Eton Road Residential Development, and Lane Cove Tunnel.
-The following list details those most relevant.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects expected to impact this area.
+Notable projects include Sydney Metro City & Southwest Extension, North Sydney to Northern Beaches Capacity Improvements, 101 Eton Road Residential Development, and Lane Cove Tunnel, with the following list detailing those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.